gavinlyonsrepo/sensors_PICO/extra/doc/bmp280/README.md

 * Supports sensors features:

-1. Read pressure
+1. Read pressure data
-2. Read temperature
+2. Read temperature data
-3. Tested on SPI interface(I2C not implemented yet)
+3. Tested on SPI interface and I2C interface
+4. oversampling settings , standby times, Filter settings and can be set thru API.
+5. Normal mode, sleep mode and forced mode supported.
+6. This supports the BMP280 sensor only.
+The BME280 humidity functionality is not supported.

 * [Datasheet](https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bmp280-ds001.pdf)

 ## Connections

-The Sensor uses SPI for communication's.
+The Sensor uses SPI or I2C for communication's.

+### SPI Connections

+The BMP280 can be connected to the Raspberry Pi Pico using SPI.
+The following table shows the pin connections between the BMP280 and the Raspberry Pi Pico spi0.
+The BMP280 is a 3.3V device and the Pico is also a 3.3V device.
+The BMP280 has a CSB pin which can be connected to any GPIO pin on the Pico.
+The CSB pin is active low, so it should be pulled high when not in use.
 Can be set up for any SPI interface and bus speed.

 | BMP280 Pin | Function | Pico GPIO | Notes        |
 |------------|----------|-----------|--------------|